godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 We want to automate the validation of our user experiences in order to consistently maintain a high level of quality.

 The Mobile App team I work on utilizes native code for parts of our application, yet, most of the user interfaces are written using React Native and JavaScript.
-Given that most of the UI is written in JavaScript, we wanted to use a similar tech stack for automating the validation of our user experiences (also known as function tests) on Android and iOS platforms.
+Given that most of the UI is written in JavaScript, we wanted to use a similar tech stack for automating the validation of our user experiences (also known as functional tests) on Android and iOS platforms.

-Although, testing frameworks like Espresso, Robotium, XCTest that are currently in use by other teams at Godaddy, we needed the ability to write cross-platform UI tests for mobile platforms in Javascript and these frameworks don't support our needs there.
+Although, testing frameworks like Espresso, Robotium, XCTest are currently in use by other teams at Godaddy, we needed the ability to write cross-platform UI tests for mobile platforms in Javascript and these frameworks don't support our needs there.

 We looked into Selenium-based [Appium](https://appium.io/), as that is the most popular test automation framework for both native and hybrid mobile applications which supports writing tests in JavaScript.
 Appium documentation suggests [WD](https://github.com/admc/wd) (a node.js client for Webdriver/Selenium) as the official Appium client for JavaScript.
 We found a few shortcomings with the WD library, such as: the async nature of the framework made tests complicated and full JSONWire protocol is [not supported](https://github.com/admc/wd#working-with-mobile-device-emulator), which is necessary for running test commands on native.